Deed in Lieu of Foreclosure

 After the debtor/borrower surrenders ownership of the secured property by way of a deed in lieu of foreclosure, the mortgage lender will attempt to sell the debtor's property as quickly as possible in order to recover all or, as much as possible, of the entire amount owed.

-Looking for a Lawyer for a Deed in Lieu of Foreclosure Case in Hackensack?
+Looking for a Lawyer to Help With a Deed in Lieu of a Foreclosure Case in New York or New Jersey?

 An attorney experienced in personal bankruptcy should have much more leverage in negotiating a waiver of any potential deficiency lawsuit by the lender than would a borrower communicating directly with the lender.